 I've already gone over how to start watching Doctor Who, as well as all the issues that got the Classic Series cancelled in 1989.
-At some point in the future, I'll take a look at the false starts before the show got back on the air.
+At some point in the future, I'll take a look at the rest of the false starts before the show got back on the air.

-Yes, this was supposed to be an official continuation.
+Yes, this was intended to be canon at the time.

 The date was March 26th, 2005.
 Doctor Who returned a little over ten years ago.
 And since then, the title role has changed hands three times, companions have come and gone, and the Revived Series showrunner (Russell T. Davies) even handed the reigns over to another writer.

 But what of this first outing for a fresh take on the old show?
 Sure, it was accessible for new fans, but was it any good?
 Will it be a masterpiece?
 Will it be a mess?